wimleers/fileconveyor/code/README.txt

   the modified BSD license, which is GPL-compatible.
 - python-cloudfiles (dependencies/cloudfiles). python-cloudfiles is released
   under the MIT license, which is GPL-compatible.

-Hence it made sense to release the source code under the GPL.
+Hence it made sense to initially release the source code under the GPL.
+Clearly, the 3rd party code is not UNLICENSEd; only the newly written code is.

 Author